Share this article

 How much do I need to retire in Australia?

-The age pension continues to be the primary source of retirement income for Australian retirees.
+The age pension continues to be the primary source of annual retirement income for Australian retirees.
 According to 2018-19 Australian Bureau of Statistics data, around 30% of retired men rely mainly on super and just 17% of women.
 Eligible retirees with no personal income whatsoever remain at approximately 30% for women and 7% for men.
 All this points to around 2 million retired Australians who currently rely heavily on the government age pension as their steady income.

 Image showing how much singles and couples should have in superannuation at the age of 67 for a comfortable retirement lifestyle.